 The theoretical background to the case for pursuing philosophy for children lies in the so-called 'linguistic turn', namely the increasing preoccupation of philosophy in the early 20th century with language itself as the underlying structure for, and articulation of, what Hacker (2007) refers to as our conceptual scheme.
 It is Wittgenstein who is most often identified as the progenitor of the linguistic turn; his work was suffused with the relationships between language, logic and philosophy.
-Starting from a conviction in his youth that logical analysis of language would disclose the substance of the world, his arrival at the position that philosophical problems stem largely from linguistic confusions and are to be resolved largely by clarification of the uses of words led him to conclude that philosophical of language," he says (Wittgenstein 1961, 4.0031).
-The goal of philosophy is a "critique" of language," he says (Wittgenstein 1961, 4.0031).
+Starting from a conviction in his youth that logical analysis of language would disclose the substance of the world, his arrival at the position that philosophical problems stem largely from linguistic confusions and are to be resolved largely by clarification of the uses of words led him to conclude that philosophical questions were indeed essentially ones of language.
+"All philosophy is a "critique" of language," he says (Wittgenstein 1961, 4.0031).
 The goal of philosophy became the understanding of the structure and articulations of our conceptual scheme, and the resolution of the problems of philosophy, which he identifies with problems of language such as lack of clarity about the uses of words and covert misuses (Hacker 2007).